-- All developments must take opportunities to provide high quality landscapes that enhance existing landscape character and the green infrastructure network, contributing to the creation of high quality places. - The composition of the landscape shall be appropriate to the setting and the development, as set out in a Landscape Plan, with opportunities taken to maximise the provision of new trees and other green infrastructure.
+- 1. All developments must take opportunities to provide high quality landscapes and townscapes that enhance existing landscape character and the green infrastructure network, contributing to the creation of high quality places and a coherent and resilient ecological network. - 2.
+The composition of the proposed landscape should be appropriate to the setting and the development, as set out in a Landscape Plan, with opportunities taken to maximise the provision of new trees and other green infrastructure, create or enhance links from the site to adjacent green infrastructure and support objectives for habitat creation and enhancement as set out in the Birmingham and Black Country Nature Improvement Area Ecological Strategy 2017-2022 and subsequent revisions.